 Late Afternoon- Mount Phousi

 Mount Phousi is no doubt one of the best spots to watch the sunset in Luang Prabang, so you will want to head up at least an hour before the sun goes down.
 As this is one of the best spots, many tourists come here to check it out which is why you should head up a bit earlier for a good spot.

-There is an entry fee of $2.30 / 20,000kip which you will need to pay at a booth about half way up.
+There is an entry fee of $2.30 / 20,000LAK which you will need to pay at a booth about halfway up.
 The climb consists of over 300 stairs and there are two access points on each side of the mountain.
 Apart from the impressive view at the top, there is also a temple called Wat Chom Si.
 If you are not a fan of crowds you can always visit Mount Phousi for sunrise while the majority are still sleeping.

 Evening- Utopia and Bowling

 After your climb down make your way to the number one tourist hangout in Luang Prabang, Utopia.
 Located on the banks of the Nam Kham River this is the perfect place to spend an evening.
 Grab a Lao beer and a meal while you wait for this place to get buzzing.
 Delicious cocktails are served and the further the night goes on you will notice people going ‘bowling‘.